delabassee/website-template/ex4.md

 Now right click and select *"Run File"*.
 This action will compile and deploy our Web Application to GlassFish 5, NetBeans will then launch the browser to test it.

 If it works, you will simply see the text produced by the processRequest method "Java EE HoL".

+We now have a simple CDI enabled Servlet 4.0 basic application that we will secure using the Java EE Security API.

 :bulb: When testing your application, always make sure to connect to the servlet and not to the *index.html* that NetBeans also creates!

-We now have a simple CDI enabled Servlet 4.0 basic application that we will secure using the Java EE Security API.

-:bulb: To avoid caching issue, just start Chrome in Incognito mode each time you want to test authentication.

 :warning: To demonstrate the concept, we will use Basic Authentication.
 In this method, the client sends the user name and password as unencrypted base64 encoded text to the server.
 This is **clearly not a secure approach and it shouldn't be used for any serious application:bangbang:**